 It's obvious from looking at this that all of the lights are on except the hallway ones.
 Now, instead of using the words "On" and "Off", let's use the numbers 1 and 0.
 1 will represent on, and 0 will represent off.
-So, we could represent the same information as or as
+So, we could represent the same information as come up with.
+They just sometimes have to be creative when figuring out the best representation.